Geraldton (Year 5)

 History

-Our topic for this term is Ancient Greece.
-During term one, the children will be focussing on the history of Ancient Greece and will be learning to:
+During terms one and two, the children will be focussing on the history of Ancient Greece and will be learning to:

 - Draw a timeline which shows different historical periods and key events